Open-Smartwatch/open-smartwatch-os/Readme.md

 A app can be started from the launcher which starts at fully standalone app and can take control over all the buttons.
 The app has to have a possiblity to close it and go back to the launcher via calling backToFace() on the launcher.
-If the app does not have this you can always quit it with Btn2 and Btn3 holding - See Launcher.
+If the app does not have this you can always quit it with Btn1 and Btn2 holding - See Launcher.

 ## Making a Watchface